CocoTheOwner/StrInput/README.md

 - Parameter performance improvements (it's fast enough, but can be faster)
 - Write advanced setup
 - Add support for only-root commands (/kill, instead of /plugin kill)
-- Test if multiple instances of the system running at once (meaning different implementations, such as on multiple Spigot plugins) will interfere with oneanother.
+- Test if multiple instances of the system running at once (meaning different implementations, such as on multiple Spigot plugins) will interfere with one-another.
 - Make sure parameters' names are saved